 Silicon has excellent reversible capacity when used as an anode but it suffers from the problem of the large change in volume of the Silicon crystals during intercalation which causes the crystals to crack when the cells are repetitively cycled.
 This problem can be alleviated by using Silicon nanowires which have excellent tensile strength and so are less affected by the problem of volume change.

 The use of nano structured materials holds out great promise for batteries with higher energy density and longer life but these materials require more sophisticated, and expensive, production processes such as Chemical Vapour Deposition (CVD) and so far these materials have not yet been available in the quantities needed for high volume cell production.

 - Toxicity (Electrodes)

-The use of some metals such as Cobalt as well as Cadmium and even Lead which have both been used for many years in batteries has been deprecated because their uncontrolled disposal is deemed to damage the environment.
+The use of some metals such as Cobalt as well as Cadmium and even Lead which have all been used for many years in batteries has been deprecated because their uncontrolled disposal is deemed to damage the environment.
 See more below.

 This is always an issue.
 It rules out the use of some exotic materials in battery manufacture.

 Electrolytes must have high ionic conductivity, particularly for high power applications.
 They should also have good wetting characteristics.
 Wetting is the ability to improve the contact between the electrode and the electrolyte at the surface of the electrode and also to aid the transit of the ions through the separator.

 Most batteries currently available operate below 4 Volts.
 While it would be possible to choose electrode pairs capable of providing a terminal voltage of 6 volts or more, this potential is limited because most electrolytes breakdown with electrode potential differences of about 4.5 Volts.
 This puts another limitation on which combinations of elements can be used in the cell.